larrybolt/wisk2hitori/README.md

 The first set of techniques is based on:
 [http://www.conceptispuzzles.com/index.aspx?uri=puzzle/hitori/techniques](http://www.conceptispuzzles.com/index.aspx?uri=puzzle/hitori/techniques)

-There are two kinds of techniques:
+There are thee kinds of techniques:
 * techniques based on numbers, these should be ran first (#num)
-* techniques based on the color of other cells. (#color)
+* techniques based on the shading of cells. (#shading)
+* techniques based on numbers and shading

-Based on numbers can be done interchangebly, afterwards a portion of the cells will have a certain color, and the second kind of techniques will color even more cells.
+Based on numbers can be done interchangebly, afterwards a portion of the cells will have a certain shading, and the second kind of techniques will shading even more cells.

 Lastely there are more advanced techniques which I'm not sure yet how to implement.

-the #color techniques can be ran multiple times afterwards, based on previous color-techniques that were applied.
+the #shading techniques can be ran multiple times afterwards, based on previous shading-techniques that were applied.

 ## Current status: